 - Repeated use of alcohol or drugs While it is not unheard of that some children and teens experiment with alcohol and drugs, repeated use of such is a clear sign of issues.
 A thorough psychiatric evaluation can help you get intervention for your child before the issue is even more deeply rooted.

 - Bouts of sadness or depression, lasting longer than 2 weeks Occasional sadness for a child or adolescent is not unusual, but when such behavior is displayed for more than two weeks at a time, it might be a good idea to get help from a mental health provider to assess the seriousness of the withdrawal or depression symptoms.

 - Difficulty concentrating It is one thing to walk into the kitchen and forget why you were headed that way.
 However, some people have such difficulty concentrating, they put themselves in physical harm’s way or risk failing at school because they cannot hold their train of thought.

 If your child or adolescent is displaying any of the aforementioned signs, please don’t hesitate to contact help.
-At New Horizons Center for Healing we offer child and adolescent psychiatric evaluations as well as child and adolescent counseling services.
-To schedule an appointment to explore your concerns and determine what help might be most effective for your child.
+At New Horizons Center for Healing, we offer child and adolescent psychiatric evaluations as well as child and adolescent counseling services.
+Schedule an appointment to explore your concerns and determine what help might be most effective for your child.